gclcodeguy/hangmangame/README.md

           npm option was more stable

-Learning Note - I went through this tutorial step by step, writing all the code (not copy & paste), so I could learn how an app like this could be compiled - which was necessary for me at this stage of my learning journey.
+<b>Learning Note</b> - I went through this tutorial step by step, writing all the code (not copy & paste), so I could learn how an app like
+this could be compiled - which was necessary for me at this stage of my learning journey.
 It helped me work out how to combine all the concepts worked through more separately in the course so far.

 <b>How to Start?</b>

-Open the project in your IDE (e.g. clone the repo) Enter npm install in relevant app folder to ensure you have the correct node modules / dependencies installed Enter 'npm start' to launch the dev server
+1. Open the project in your IDE (e.g. clone the repo)

+2. Enter npm install in relevant app folder to ensure you have the correct node modules / dependencies installed

+3. Enter 'npm start' to launch the dev server

-Enter a letter to get started
+4. Enter a letter to get started